asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 A punctuator `)` is found next in the input.
-Before the punctuator is removed from the input-stream, one can see that the output-list is empty, the corresponding opening punctuator `(` is on the top of the operand-stack (i.e., this pair of parentheses is empty.)
+Before the punctuator is removed from the input-stream, one can see that the output-list is empty, and the corresponding opening punctuator `(` is on the top of the operand-stack (i.e., this pair of parentheses is empty.)

 Hence, the rule `(2.1)` of the [Rules for TypeNames](#typename_rules) applies.

 The position of the `Identifier` is shown here in `int (*(((x()[3]))))` through the use of the name `x`.
-As can be seen, this `Declaration` is not same as `int (*((((x)[3]))))`.
+As is evident, this `Declaration` is not same as `int (*((((x)[3]))))`.

 The rule says that the position of the `Identifier` is to the immediate left